Mookie Betts Player Props: Dodgers vs. Pirates

 Mookie Betts At The Plate

+- Betts has picked up a hit in 68.2% of his 22 games this season, with more than one hit in 18.2% of those games.

-- He has hit a long ball in three games this year (14.3%), homering in 3.2% of his trips to the plate.
+- He has gone deep in three games this season (13.6%), homering in 3.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.